 Cones

-Cones have their origin in a square that is orthogonal from the source, and affect all creatures in a 90 degree arc up to their range.
-If a cone is fired straight downward or upward, the effect becomes circular.
+Cones have their origin on one square of their source, and affect all creatures in a 90 degree arc of a circle with a radius up to their range (the caster can choose if they are affected or not).
+If a cone is fired straight downward or upward, the area becomes a circle.

 Emanations